-In 1994, after a trip to Kenya with InterVarsity’s summer Global Projects, Emily Huff and Pastor Samwel Kaaleng (a Turkana Kenyan) began a partnership out of a desire to help Kenyan children in need, particularly those in the Turkana region of northwestern Kenya.
+In 1994, after a trip to Kenya with InterVarsity’s summer Global Projects, Pastor Samwel Kaaleng (a Turkana Kenyan) and Emily Huff began a partnership out of a desire to help Kenyan children in need, particularly those in the Turkana region of northwestern Kenya.
 Children of the Kingdom was established that year as an organization through which caring people could sponsor these children and begin to build relationships with them.
 In turn, those children would be provided benefits, including food and clothing, education, shelter, health care, and Christian training.

 In 2003, Children of the Kingdom merged with Share International, Inc., founded by Sammy & Mary Murimi (Kenyan nationals), to further the children’s ministry under their vision to “share the gospel and our very lives” (1 Thessalonians 2:8), and to provide more educational benefits to the children in Turkana.